Skip to main content

 💡 Pro tip: In the General settings of the widget editor, select “Allow Download” enabling students to download their submission as PDF and/or PNG for offline and app-smashing access.
 After saving their annotations as a PNG, students can upload the PNG into a Word or Google doc when writing a poetry explication essay or they could add the images to other online creative tools they may be using in the classroom.
 Check out this blog post, The Student as Content Creator- 15 Content Creation Apps for in the Classroom, for ideas!

-25. Blended Learning Annotation Practice
+25. Blended Learning Video Poetry Lesson for Annotation

 For a blended learning experience combining digital tools and paper, use a document camera to record yourself annotating a poem on a page then upload that recording to YouTube and embed the video in a Quiz, Worksheet, or Video Quiz widget.
 Here is an example I made using a Quiz widget for annotating the Prologue to Shakespeare’s Romeo and Juliet.
 Students follow along with the video, pausing and rewinding as needed, to annotate their paper copy.
 How do I know they watched my video?
 Well, I include a Photo question for students to upload an image of their annotated paper and ask some additional auto-scored questions to check their understanding.